Twashi1/NEA_Project_RPG/README.md

 - Select startup project as Game
 - Select properties for each project
 - Change "Platform toolset" to v142 (or whatever is available)
-- Change C++ Language Standard to "Latest" or equivalent